eric-hedengren/curseforge-project-analytics/README.md

 ## Other Tips
 The Analytics.pyw file, by default, names the new graph after the current date.
 If you want to change that, you can find it [here](Analytics/Analytics.pyw#L54).

+You can customize how the dates look on the x axis [here](Analytics/Analytics.pyw#L30).

 You can also change the x axis date display frequency [here](Analytics/Analytics.pyw#L22).

 ## Thanks for trying this out!